ChickenProp/chickenprop.github.com/drafts/specialized-labor-and-counterfactual-compensation.md

 (To compare: actual compensation would be compensating you for the losses you actually suffered from working, `$ ss_= - ws_1 $`.
 Actual restitution would be handing over to you the gains I got from your work, `$ sw_= - ss_= $`.
 Counterfactual restitution would be handing over to you the gains I got from not working myself, `$ sw_= - ww_= $`.
 Each of these takes one player's payoff in one quadrant, and subtracts the same player's payoff in an adjacent quadrant.
 The actual variants are about differences between the world where no one worked and the worlds where one of us worked; they're about the effects of work that actually happened.
 The counterfactual variants are about the differences between the worlds where only one of us worked and the world where we both worked; they're about the effects of work that didn't happen.)

+(Also: yes, obviously there are caveats to apply when bringing this formula to the real world.
+Ellickson discusses them.
+I'm going to ignore them.)

 If we apply this formula to the Prisoner's Dilemmma, we get this:

 <table>